jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 - **Self-tuning**: Automatic worker scaling, adaptive batch sizing, and early partial flush for low-latency trickle inputs.
 No manual `-n` or `-j` tuning required.
 - **Single-file deployment**: Ships as one bash file with an embedded loadable `.so`.
 Zero external dependencies — no Perl (unlike GNU Parallel) and no Python, making it perfect for lightweight containerized deployments.
 Requires only bash ≥ 4 and a Linux kernel ≥ 3.17.

-## Why It Matters for Frontier Data Prep
+## Why It Matters for Frontier: Data Prep

+forkrun targets a known inefficiency in HPC workflows: underutilized CPUs during data preparation.

-Frontier's compute nodes rely on a single customized 64-core AMD EPYC "Trento" CPU configured with 4 NUMA domains (NPS4).
+Frontier's compute nodes rely on customized 64-core AMD EPYC "Trento" CPU configured with 4 NUMA domains (NPS4).
 Data prep workflows that run millions of fast shell transforms hit exactly the failure mode that forkrun was designed for: **high-frequency, low-latency operations on deep NUMA topologies**.

-GNU Parallel's per-item Perl initialization overhead and NUMA-oblivious scheduling leave most cores idle on this workload shape. forkrun keeps them saturated with node-local data, and has the potential to reclaim 30–40 % of Frontier’s total capacity on workloads where data prep takes up a majority of node time and involves many fast-running tasks.
+GNU Parallel's per-item Perl initialization overhead and NUMA-oblivious scheduling leave most cores idle on this workload shape. forkrun keeps them saturated with node-local data.
+On systems like Frontier, where data prep can dominate runtime for certain pipelines, this represents a **significant opportunity for reclaiming otherwise idle compute capacity**.

 Ultimately, forkrun enables Frontier to spend **more time doing science** and less time "waiting for data".